 Reducing your spending will also help you to save more for your deposit, potentially saving you money across the lifetime of your mortgage.

 Lenders are likely to be cautious about your mortgage application if you have had a payday loan in the last six years or if you are regularly using your overdraft.
 These are considered signs of being in financial distress.
 You should reflect hard about your current circumstances and if now is the right time to get a mortgage.
-If you are confident that any former debt or spending issues are now resolved, then a mortgage broker may be able to help you find lenders that cater to those looking for a mortgage with bad credit.

 You greatly increase your chances of being accepted for a mortgage if you have a clean record on paying your bills on time.
 A missed mobile phone payment, a late electricity payment or a late credit card payment will stay on your credit file for at least six years.
 Some lenders may accept elements of failed or late payments, but you may find you have fewer lenders to choose from and potentially higher interest rates.